lukasklinger/VideoSync/README.md

 ## Docker
 ### Dockerfile
-This repository also includes a Dockerfile.
+This repository also includes a Dockerfile (and a pre-built Docker image on Docker Hub: lukasklinger/videosync).
 Simply build it like this

 ```sh
 docker build -t videosync .